kbaggen/Sound-Bubble-Logger-and-Temperature-controller-for-TILT/README.md

 ![alt text](https://github.com/kbaggen/Sound-Bubble-Logger-and-Temperature-controller-for-TILT/blob/master/pic/esp32_SBL4T_TempControl2.png)

+### Relay and warning = beta software
+This software is in beta and even I have included all the safety I can think off please treat it carefully.
+The Relay do turn off if no TILT is found, and the heating part of the relay do turn off before each data treatment to secure the heating is off if it goes down.
+The Bubble Logger do not support temperatures below 2´C or over 60´C and will turn relay of if set outside this range.
+If the wifi is unstable, and hence if the logger lose wifi it will restart to secure a new connection, hence, there is build in a behavior of restarting.
+If you experience any melt-down where the logger get stuck in either heating or cooling mode, please, let me know!

 ### Building Sound sensor with “condom” and placement in airlock.
 (Fitting the Condom – Water Balloon on the LM393 – fitting in Airlock – Alignment) The LM393 need a moisture protection, and this is done by a small water balloon, and it should be rather tight around the noose, but still loose as below pictures shows.
 It needs to sit tight in the airlock making an seal to restrict any water from vaporization.
 To allow the pressure to equalize a small hole needs to be drilled.
 Align it so the micorphone is place over the direct hole in the airlock, so the sensor get the direct sound “blop”.